What Is a Breast Biopsy?

 - soreness at the injection site

-The quicker you detect breast cancer, the faster treatment can begin, and that will greatly better your chances of survival.
+the faster treatment can begin.
+This will greatly improve your chances of

 How to Prepare for a Breast Biopsy

 Before your breast biopsy, tell your

 doctor about any allergies you may have, especially any history of allergic

 reactions to anesthesia.
 Also, tell your doctor about any medications you may

 be taking, including over-the-counter drugs such

 as aspirin or supplements.
 They may cause your blood to thin.

 MRI, tell them about any electronic devices implanted in your body, such as a